Forecasting Balance Sheet In Excel

 When forecasting assets, organizations need to identify and categorize the different types of assets they hold.
 These can include cash, accounts receivable, inventory, property, plant, and equipment, as well as intangible assets such as patents or trademarks.
 By categorizing assets, businesses can analyze each asset’s growth patterns and estimate future changes based on market trends, customer behavior, and other relevant factors.

-See also Forecasting Best Practices
+See also Financial Forecasting Models

 Using Historical Data to Forecast Assets